-In determining student Behaviour Levels, information considered includes: behaviour grades on Report Cards; behaviour incidents on One School; and participation and leadership in curricular and extracurricular activities.
+In determining student Behaviour Levels, information considered includes: behaviour grades on Report Cards; behaviour incidents on One School; and participation and leadership in curricular and extracurricular activities as demonstrated on reports.

 - Students remain on a Behaviour Level for 1-2 weeks before their level is reconsidered. - Students on Level 4 must collect and complete an application to participate in all extra-curricular activities representing the school, this includes all sporting events.
-They are also so complete 30 minutes of rubbish pick up.
-The application form requires comments and approval from the YLC/card manager, Sport HOD, principal and parent.
+The application form requires comments and approval from the YLC/card manager, HOD, Principal and parent.
 Level 5 students do not have the opportunity to apply according to GSHS's policy.

-GOLD LEVEL Promotion to this level recognises a student who: You may: Consistently upholds the School Values to a very high level- positive One School referrals Significant involvement in classroom, cultural, sporting and/or social activities as recorded in One School Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority 'outstanding' on their most recent report card with nothing below a 'very good' Adheres to the school dress code- including formal uniform Maintains 90% attendance rate 0-2 One School behaviour incident referrals per Term Receive a letter of recognition that is sent to your parents/guardian Represent the school at official functions Be appointed to a school leadership position (School Captain, School Director, House Captain, Year Level Captain) Participates in rewards trips and activities Postcards home VIVO and privilege menu Participate in a Gold Level assembly Receive a Gold Level Citizenship award at awards night SILVER LE SILVER LEVEL Promotion to this level recognises a student who: You may Consistently upholds the School Values to a very high level- positive One School referrals Significant involvement in classroom, cultural, sporting and/or social activities as recorded in One School Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority 'very good' and nothing below a satisfactory on their most recent report card Adheres to the school dress code-including formal uniform Maintains 85% attendance rate 3 or less One School behaviour incident referrals per Term Receive a letter of recognition that is sent to your parents/guardian Represent the school at official functions Be appointed to a school leadership position (e.g. School Captain, School Director, House Captain, Year Level Captain) Participates in rewards trips and activities Postcards home VIVO and privilege menu Participate in a Silver Level assembly Receive a Silver Level Citizenship award at awards night BRONZE LEVEL At this level a student is recognised for: You may: Cooperating with the School Values Wearing the correct school uniform Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority satisfactory on their most recent report card Maintains 85% attendance rate Note: Students who have not previously attended Goondiwindi State High School are assigned this level when they arrive.
-Participate in academic, cultural, social and sporting events Postcards home VIVO and privilege menu
+GOLD LEVEL Promotion to this level recognises a student who: You may: Consistently upholds the School Values to a very high level- positive One School referrals Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority 'outstanding' on their most recent report card with nothing below a 'very good' Adheres to the school dress code- including formal uniform Maintains 90% attendance rate 0-2 One School behaviour incident referrals per Term Receive a letter of recognition that is sent to your parents/guardian Represent the school at official functions Participates in rewards trips and activities Postcards home Participate in a Gold Level rewards activities Receive a Citizenship award/recognition at awards night SILVER LEVEL Promotion to this level recognises a student who: You may Consistently upholds the School Values to a very high level- positive One School referrals Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority 'very good' and nothing below a satisfactory on their most recent report card Adheres to the school dress code-including formal uniform Maintains 85% attendance rate 3 or less One School behaviour incident referrals per Term Receive a letter of recognition that is sent to your parents/guardian Represent the school at official functions Participates in rewards trips and activities Postcards home Participate in a Silver Level rewards activities Receive a Citizenship award/recognition at awards night BRONZE L EVEL At this level a student is recognised for: You may: Cooperating with the School Values Wearing the correct school uniform Achieves to their capacity as a person and a learner- as reflected in effort and behaviour results with majority satisfactory on their most recent report card Maintains 85% attendance rate Note: Students who have not previously attended Goondiwindi State High School are assigned this level when they arrive.
+Participate in academic, cultural, social and sporting events Postcards home